-Gurudwara Shree Pipali Sahib Ji is located 1.5 km east of the main railway station of Amritsar.
-The temple is named after a large peepal tree, which once used to be a place of gurudwara.
-This Gurudwara, built in the early 20th century, is associated with the memory of three prominent Sikh Gurus, Shree Guru Ramdas Ji, Shree Guru Arjun Dev Ji, and Shree Guru Hargobind Ji.
-It is considered best to visit this Gurudwara on Basant Panchami, a major festival in the region.
+2. Gurudwara Shree Pipli Sahib Ji: Situated 1.5 km east of the main railway station, this Gurudwara is named after a large peepal tree.
+It is associated with the memory of three prominent Sikh Gurus: Guru Ramdas Ji, Guru Arjun Dev Ji, and Guru Hargobind Ji.
+It is especially revered during the Basant Panchami festival.

-Gurdwara Mata Kaulan Sahib Ji, located on the southern bank of the Gurdwara Harmandir Sahib, is built in memory of Biwi Kaulan, daughter of a Kazi of Pakistan who worshiped Guru Hargobind.
-Like other gurudwaras, the Gurudwara is built on the banks of the sacred pond called Mata Kaulan Kaulsar Sarovar.
-The sixth Sikh Guru, Shree Guru Hargobind Singh Ji, instructed the devotees to bathe in Kaulsar Sarovar before entering the Golden Temple.
-This Gurudwara is highly respected among Sikh devotees.
+3. Gurdwara Mata Kaulan Sahib Ji: Located on the southern bank of the Gurdwara Harmandir Sahib (Golden Temple), this Gurudwara is dedicated to Mata Kaulan, the daughter of a Kazi from Pakistan.
+It is situated near the sacred pond called Mata Kaulan Kaulsar Sarovar and is highly respected among Sikh devotees.

-The Gurudwara Baba Atal Sahib Ji is situated to the south of the Golden Temple.
-This gurudwara was built in memory of the young life of Baba Atal Rai, son of Shree Guru Hargobind.
-It is a Nine-storey octagonal tower which is 40 meters high and is considered the tallest building in Amritsar.
-The Shree Guru Granth Sahib is placed under the Ashtabhuja Pillar.
-This Gurudwara, known for its excellent architectural design, is a must during a visit to Amritsar.
+4. Gurudwara Baba Atal Sahib Ji: Positioned south of the Golden Temple, this Gurudwara commemorates the young life of Baba Atal Rai, the son of Guru Hargobind.
+It features a nine-storey octagonal tower, reaching a height of 40 meters, making it the tallest building in Amritsar.
+The Guru Granth Sahib is placed under the Ashtabhuja Pillar in this Gurudwara.